-- a) The inside market midpoint. - b) The size and direction of the open interest. - c) The Limit Offer Cap if the open interest is to buy (for LCDS auctions only). - d) Any Adjustment Amounts.
+- a) The initial market midpoint.

+- b) The size and direction of the open interest.

+- c) Any Adjustment Amounts.

 Following the publication of the initial results, there is a 2-3 hour window in which the market has the opportunity to digest the initial results, and dealers and investors alike can determine if they would like to submit limit orders for the second part of the auction, and at what level they would like to submit.
-The relevant side of the inside markets are carried forward into the second part of the auction as limit orders - though note that crossing or touching markets are carried forward at the level of the inside market midpoint.
+The relevant side of the initial market submissions are carried forward into the second part of the auction as limit orders - though note that crossing or touching markets are carried forward at higher of the initial market submission or the IMM (if open interest is to buy) and lower of the initial market submission or the IMM (if open interest is to sell)1